greenwyrt/plover2CAT/user_manual.md

 The specs are on the [internet archive](https://web.archive.org/web/20201017075356/http://www.legalxml.org/workgroups/substantive/transcripts/cre-spec.htm)

-RTF import has been implemented selectively.
-Next step should be RTF export.
+RTF import/export has been implemented selectively.

 More RTF example files from different companies are needed to test import capabilities as different cat software have their own own flags.